rayangdn/thymio-epfl/report.md

 ## Motion Control

+This navigation algorithm is computationally efficient enough to enable real-time computation, allowing for immediate path recalculation in scenarios like local avoidance or kidnapping.
+Outside of these special cases, the path is calculated only once at the begining.
 The motion control system integrates all our implemented modules to effectively guide the Thymio robot:

 1. The **Vision System** (🩷) and **Odometry** provide input to the **Extended Kalman Filter**(💜) for accurate state estimation